Tarrant County Homestead Exemption

 Late filing: A late application for a residence homestead exemption may be filed up to two years after the standard deadline.

-Homestead exemptions in Tarrant County cover several categories.
-Choose the one(s) that match your situation and be sure to attach the right proof.
+Homestead exemptions in Tarrant County include several categories.
+Choose the one or ones that match your situation and attach the required proof.

 You may qualify if, on the relevant date, you own and occupy the property as your principal residence and neither you nor your spouse claims a residence homestead exemption on any other property.